algbio/flow-datasets/README.md

 * `#S <node seq...>` – (optional) subpath constraints produced from simulated reads
 * Final data block: first a line with the number of edges `E`, followed by `E` lines of `u v weight`.

 Edge weights are integer flows.
 When you supply explicit abundances (`--abundances`) weights are “perfect”.
-Otherwise, if `--erroreps < 1`, some edges may have an added *imperfect* (truncated Poisson) sample recorded only implicitly via changed `weight` (original `perfect_weight` is added in‑memory only, not in the file).
+Otherwise, if `--poisson-edge-errors` is used, some edges may have an added *imperfect* (Poisson) sample recorded only implicitly via changed `weight` (original `perfect_weight` is added in‑memory only, not in the file).

 ---